AES Railcar: Recent development

 bought second-hand from Spain and refurbished.
-After operating side-by-side with the AES units for a brief period, they have completely taken over passenger service on June 30, 2005.
-On that day, AES 17 and AES 3 operated the last MERVAL revenue service between Puerto and Limache, in a large public event that included live music and celebrities.
+After operating side-by-side with the AES units for a brief period, they completely took over passenger service on June 30, 2005.
+On that day, AES 17 and AES 3 operated their last MERVAL revenue service between Puerto and Limache, in a large public event that included live music and celebrities.

-Although the change to the sophisticated, quieter, airconditioned and technologically advanced Alstom X'trapolis units has been met with a very positive public response, there are many Chileans who feel nostalgic about the AES trains that have been part of their daily lives for decades, in the future model AES train, used service especial tourist "Train Memory".
+Although the change to the sophisticated, quieter, airconditioned and technologically advanced Alstom X'trapolis units has been met with a very positive public response, there are many Chileans who felt nostalgic about the AES trains that have been part of their daily lives for decades, in the future model AES train, used for the special tourist service "Memory Train".